yassato/GOfisher/README.md

 ```

 ### Run Fisher tests
-Fisher tests are run multiple times by ng.mft(), and then corrected for the false discovery rate by ng.prepGOtestOutTable().
+Fisher tests are run multiple times using ng.mft(), and then corrected by the false discovery rate using ng.prepGOtestOutTable().
 ```
 data(ulg)
 data(gl)